-It’s really simple: Buy from an irresponsible breeder.
-I need you to hear this: If you buy from an irresponsible breeder, you are killing shelter dogs.
+I need you to hear this: If you buy a dog you could have adopted, you are killing shelter dogs.
 YOU.

 Learn to recognize the birdcall of the irresponsible breeder: “We focus on breeding happy, healthy pets.”
 “You don’t need a show breeder; you just want a pet.”
 “We don’t want our dogs ruined by the stresses of the show ring.”
-“I am going to breed her once and only once, just so I can keep a puppy.”
 “This mix offers the best of both worlds-the nonshedding poodle and the easy-going Lab” (or insert the two or three breeds of your choice).
 “Our pets are our babies – we breed only for temperament.”
 “Mom and dad vet-checked.”
-“Champion lines.””Family-raised adorable pets.”
+“Champion lines.”
+“Family-raised adorable pets.”

 Learn to recognize the website of the irresponsible breeder: Dogs pictured lying down or playing.
 Males and females are called “mommies” and “daddies.”
 Puppies are often shown with props, or with hats on, or on a satin background.
 A special place in hell is waiting for those websites that show all the breeding females obviously pregnant or lactating (because, presumably, they are never NOT pregnant or lactating).
 There are no show pictures (where the dogs are “stacked” foursquare) or groomed pictures.
 The dogs have no achievements aside from looking cute.
 There’s usually a focus on external qualities: the biggest puppy, the smallest puppy, particular (often “rare”) colors, desirable hair textures or lengths.

 So how does your purchase kill a shelter dog?
-Buying from an irresponsible breeder does several things: one, you’re buying a dog that you could have adopted instead.
+First, because you’re treating dogs like they’re interchangeable and not individuals.
+You aren’t looking for THE dog; you’re looking for A dog.
+And that means you’re buying a dog that you could have adopted instead.
 Irresponsible breeders don’t offer you anything that you can’t find at a shelter; they do not breed only the best to the best; they don’t warranty health or temperament; they don’t test and prove their dogs to demonstrate that their breeding stock looks, acts, or performs the way that breed should.
 So they are competing directly with the shelters in terms of putting dogs into people’s arms, and when people can buy a puppy instead of adopting an older dog, they virtually always do so.

 Second, irresponsible breeders don’t just produce the puppy you brought home.
 That was one of a litter of perhaps six or eight.
 You gave them a pretty big check for almost no work on their part, so they’ll do it again.
 Maybe they’ll get a couple more bitches and make it a part-time job.
 So yeah, you may take this dog home and love it and never give it up, but your purchase encouraged the breeder to make thirty or forty or fifty more dogs.
 Can you guarantee that they all ended up in good homes?
 Can you be sure that they didn’t end up in shelters?
 The purebred dogs in shelters are the result of irresponsible breeders – yup, the same one you just handed a check to.
 It’s as simple as that.